Xenopsd

 +----------------------------+

-A suspend image is now constucted as a series of header-record pairs.
+A suspend image is now constructed as a series of header-record pairs.
 The initial signature (1.) is used to determine whether we are dealing with the unstructured, “legacy” suspend image or the new, structured format.

 Each header is two 64-bit integers: the first identifies the header type and the second is the length of the record that follows in bytes.
 The following types have been defined (the ones marked with a (*) have yet to be implemented):